 Senior Research in FGSS

-Senior Research Requirement: In the senior year, majors must complete an essay (1 credit), or a thesis (2 credits).
-This research must be centered on a theme or topic related to the concentration, and will be supervised by a tutor who may or may not also be the student's advisor.
-Essays are generally supervised by the Senior Seminar instructor.
-Theses are supervised by a tutor.
-During the semester or semesters in which the research is being done, the student must be registered with the tutor for the appropriate tutorial(s) FGSS 409 (Fall) / 410 (Spring) for thesis.
+Senior Research Requirement: In the senior year, majors must complete either a senior essay, or a senior thesis if they wish to pursue honors (2 credits).
+In either case, this project must be centered on a theme or topic related to the student’s concentration.
+Senior essays are generally supervised by the Senior Seminar instructor.
+Theses are supervised by a separate tutor found by the student.
+Students writing a thesis must register with their tutor for the appropriate tutorials: FGSS 409 for the Fall and FGSS 410 for the Spring.

 Writing and Honors Thesis